gergblorp/Click-Teh-Button/README.md

-A simple website that flashbangs you when you press a button. 🫨
+A really simple website that flashbangs you when you press a button. 🫨